 What factors affect results?
 Perfect conformity with the asset management model is not the desired outcome of this measure.
 Due to data limitations at the "planning" level, targets have been set at 80 percent, 65 percent, and 65 percent for Location, Scope, and Timing, respectively.
-Accepting less than 100 percent conformity recognizes that existing data and models cannot capture all the variables that are essential for determining project location, scope, and timing.
+Accepting less than 100 percent conformity recognizes that existing data and models cannot capture all the essential variables needed to determining project location, scope, and timing; however, they do provide a reasonable and responsible starting point.
 This measure facilitates improved investment decisions through effective use of data-driven asset management tools and techniques.
-The department is currently reviewing current targets to ensure they reflect the goals of the new asset management system.

 What are we doing to improve?
-As stated above, the department has recently implemented new asset management policies that emphasize safety, preservation of good condition assets, and the rehabilitation of assets using performance-based practical design concepts.
+The department's new asset management policies emphasize safety, preservation of good condition assets, and the rehabilitation of assets using performance-based practical design concepts.
 Taken together, these policies maintain or improve asset conditions at a lower cost than previous methodologies.
 Project-level processes have been implemented to review recommendations to ensure consistency with the asset management theme and vet deviations.